SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 ### Fork the Pharo repository

-All changes you'll do will be versionned in _your own_ fork of the Pharo repository.
+All changes you'll make will be versioned in _your own_ fork of the Pharo repository.
 Then, from your fork you'll be able to issue pull requests to Pharo, where they will be reviewed, and luckily, integrated.

-Go to Pharo github's repository and click on the fork button on the top right.
+Go to Pharo GitHub's repository and click on the fork button on the top right.
 Yes, this means that you'll need a github account to contribute to Pharo, yes.

 ### Setup Iceberg

 To be able to contribute to Pharo, you need a Pharo git repository.

 You will need to set a valid set of credentials in your system to be able to work with Pharo.
 In case you use SSH (the default way), you will need to make sure those keys are available but you can start by using HTTPS since this is easier.